-During 2012/13 an internal review of key service contracts highlighted a themed weakness with regard to the robustness of internal contract monitoring procedures and processes in two key service areas and recommendations were made to address these.
+During 2012/13 internal audit reviews of key service contracts highlighted a themed weakness with regard to the robustness of internal contract monitoring procedures and processes in two key service areas and recommendations were made to address these.
 Action plans were prepared to consider, address and implement the internal control recommendations.
 Audit follow up work concluded the following:

-- Leisure Services Internal Audit has undertaken a detailed follow up of the previous recommendations and has reported that the necessary improvements have been made to address the issues raised in the 2012/13 audit review.
-These findings were reported to the Audit Committee in July 2014, - Recycling Internal Audit has provided service management with ongoing support in 2013/14 to supports the implementation of the audit recommendations arising from the previous audit review.
-With a revised service structure and new management controls now in place, the intention is to formally audit this service contract once again.
-The outcome of this audit will be reported to the Audit Committee in 2014/15.
+- Leisure Services the necessary improvements have been made to address the issues raised in the 2012/13 audit review.
+These findings were reported to the Audit Committee in July 2014 whereby a substantial assurance was provided, - Recycling With a revised service structure and new management controls now in place, the service contract was subject to a further audit, the outcome of which was reported to the Audit Committee in 2014/15, with a reasonable assurance rating provided.